apache/spark/docs/index.md

 Spark runs on both Windows and Unix-like systems (e.g., Linux, Mac OS).
 All you need to run it is to have Java installed on your system `PATH` or point the `JAVA_HOME` environment variable to a Java installation.

-Note: The Spark Programming Guide is written through a Scala lens, so Java and Python developers may wish to download and install Scala so they can work hands-on with the Scala examples in the Spark Programming Guide.
+Note: Some parts of the [Spark Programming Quick Start Guide](quick-start.html) and all of the [Spark Scala Programming Guide](scala-programming-guide.html) are written through a Scala lens, so Java and Python developers may wish to download and install Scala so they can work hands-on with the Scala examples.

 For its Scala API, Spark {{site.SPARK_VERSION}} depends on Scala {{site.SCALA_BINARY_VERSION}}.
-If you write applications in Scala, you will need to use a compatible Scala version (*e.g.*, {{site.SCALA_BINARY_VERSION}}.X) -- newer major versions may no t work.
+If you write applications in Scala, you will need to use a compatible Scala version (*e.g.*, {{site.SCALA_BINARY_VERSION}}.x) -- newer major versions may not work.
 You can get the appropriate version of Scala from [scala-lang.org](http://www.scala-lang.org/download/).

 # Building